[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Promescent water-based lube

 I always tell my readers that if they’re going to buy one type of lube, make it a quality water-based lube.
-That’s because water-based is the most versatile type of lube you can get – a true all-rounder!
+That’s because water-based is the most versatile type of lube you can get, compatible with all toy materials and with both latex and non-latex barriers.

 The Promescent water-based lube has a light, natural scent and a slight tangy taste.
 It’s very runny and slippery, and you only need a little bit to go a long way.
 This lube is quick-drying and did not leave any unwanted residue on either my body or my sheets.
 Due to the glycerin, though, it’s a little sticky.